knath2000/flutter_quran/memory-bank/progress.md

 *   API endpoints and editions in code are examples and need confirmation.
 *   Error handling in UI is basic.
 *   Settings screen logic for reciter list source needs implementation (currently hardcoded).
-*   Audio playback is basic (no progress, state handling, or sync yet).
+*   Audio playback state handling improved (used for auto-scroll), but word-by-word sync still deferred.
 *   No tests written yet.
 *   `StarryBackground` animation performance on lower-end devices untested.
 *   Streak update logic in `UserProgressNotifier` is only called on provider init, not necessarily on app resume yet (requires listening to AppLifecycleState).